-To be wholly effective, machine learning algorithms need to be specifically configured to take on a single task at scale.
-It’s not a case of putting your AI on a ‘finger in the air’ trajectory and hoping it’ll get better.
+To be wholly effective, machine learning algorithms must be specifically configured to take on a single task at scale.
+It’s not a case of putting your AI on a ‘finger in the air’ trajectory and hoping it’ll improve.

 To ensure your algorithms stay accurate they must be continuously updated with new data.
 Better algorithms mean higher accuracy, which in effect increases the amount of work that can be automated.
 For online marketplaces this is now standard practice; part of making the content as safe and as relevant as possible.

 Ultimately AI is aware but not self-aware — and only aware of things we input.
 Machines may be learning fast, but they’re only as good the parameters we set for them.
 For now…